HorizenOfficial/evm-documentation/docs/05-staking/03-how_to_stake_on_eon.md

         const ownerAddress = accounts[0];
-        // pick one of the existing forgers, or create a new forger const blockSignPublicKey = "0x" + YOUR_BLOCK_SIGN; // the address that will sign the block when forged; it can be the same address as the ownerAddress or a different one (delegate forging); if this value is not specified the ownerAddress will be used const forgerVrfPublicKey = "0x" + YOUR_VRFKEY; // this is the key created in the previous step const first32BytesForgerVrfPublicKey = forgerVrfPublicKey.substring(0, 66);
+        // pick one of the existing forgers, or create a new forger const blockSignPublicKey = "0x" + YOUR_BLOCK_SIGN; // the address that will sign the block when forged; it can be the same address as the ownerAddress or a different one (delegate forging); if this value is not specified the ownerAddress will be used const forgerVrfPublicKey = "0x" + YOUR_VRF_KEY; // this is the key created in the previous step const first32BytesForgerVrfPublicKey = forgerVrfPublicKey.substring(0, 66);
         const lastByteForgerVrfPublicKey = "0x" + forgerVrfPublicKey.substring(66, 68);